 Approved: January 18, 1999

 Each year at its June regular meeting or at its annual meeting, the board will designate by resolution the name and location of the Iowa located financial depository institution or institutions to serve as the official school district depository or depositories.
-The maximum deposit amount to be kept in the depository will be stated in the resolution.
+The board will also designate the maximum deposit amount to be kept on deposit in each bank.
+The amount will be designated the first time a new depository is identified, and will be reviewed at least once every five years or when an increase or additional depository is needed.
 The amount stated in the resolution must be for all depositories and include all of the school district’s funds.

 It is the responsibility of the board secretary to include the resolution in the minutes of the meeting.